Software Engineer Salary in the United States (2025-2026 Guide)

 Average Software Engineer Salary in the United States

-Glassdoor, drawing from over 712,000 salary submissions as of March 2026, puts the average software engineer salary at $148,764 per year in the United States.
-ZipRecruiter comes in slightly lower at $147,524, with the majority of reported salaries falling between $120,000 and $173,000.
-Built In reports an average base of $139,749, with average total compensation reaching $159,212 once bonuses are included.
-Indeed, pulling from job postings, lands at $130,987, while ERI puts the average at $130,557.
+Glassdoor, drawing from over 712,000 salary submissions as of March 2026, puts the average at $148,764 per year.
+ZipRecruiter reports $147,524, with most salaries falling between $120,000 and $173,000.
+Built In reports an average base of $139,749, with total compensation reaching $159,212 when bonuses are included.
+Indeed puts the average at $130,987, while ERI reports $130,557.

-A fair, cross-platform estimate for the average software engineer salary in the United States in 2026 sits between $130,000 and $150,000 in base pay.
+A fair cross-platform estimate for 2026 lands between $130,000 and $150,000 in base pay.

 SourceAverage Base Salary (US)Data Updated